snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ![Screenshot](img/kinesis_setup.png)

 ## 7. Test and confirm events are being processed
-Send some events into your Snowplow and give them a couple seconds to process.
+Send some events into your Snowplow pipeline and give them a couple seconds to process.
 Click on monitoring on the lambda fuction page and scroll down to CloudWatch logs.
 You should see some entries appearing.

 ![Screenshot](img/monitoring.png)
 ![Screenshot](img/logs.png)